SteelCodeTeam/Metallics-Arts/README.md

 - ~~The vials can be consumed empty.~~ [v1.1.4]
 - ~~The texture of the weapons is wrong.~~ [v1.1.6]
 - ~~Obsidian axe does a lot of damage~~ [v1.1.6].
+- ~~Vials cannot be loaded in multiplayer~~ [v1.2.4]
--  ~~duralumin that burns with a single nugget~~ [v1.2.5]
+- ~~Duralumin that burns with a single nugget~~ [v1.2.5]
 - ~~In some computers, allomantic lines doesnt work, we dont have idea whats its going on.~~[v1.2.6]
-- Patchouli its not redimensioning title for any reason.
-- Vials GUI, its not drawing correctly how much metal you have.
 - ~~Koloss Blade doesnt interact correctly with Feruchemical pewter~~ [v1.2.6]
 - ~~Tp with dimesions involucred are bugged, and always tp to overworld~~ [v1.2.6]
+- ~~Error when hovering over another player's metal mind when they are dead or not on the server (multiplayer only)~~ [v1.2.6]
+- Vials GUI, its not drawing correctly how much metal you have.
+- Patchouli its not redimensioning title for any reason.

 **Improvements**
 - ~~Change in aluminum and maybe copper metalmind info.~~ [v1.1.4]